MCP HubMCP Hub

 • Connect to a Kubernetes cluster

-• List pods, services, deployments, nodes, and namespaces
+• List all pods, services, deployments

-• Create and delete pods and namespaces
+• Create, describe, delete pods

-• Get logs from pods
+• Get logs from pods for debugging (pods, deployments, jobs, label selectors)

-• kubectl explain and api-resources support
+• kubectl explain and kubectl api-resources support

-• Get Kubernetes events
+• Retrieve Kubernetes events from the cluster

-• Port forwarding to pods or services
+• Port forward to pods or services

 Local Development